pjf/exobrain-idonethis/README.md

 # SUMMARY

-This provides the Beeminder component for Exobrain.
+This provides the iDoneThis component for Exobrain.
 You should read up on the [Exobrain Framework](https://github.com/pjf/exobrain) if you're not already familiar with it.